wizcamp/wizcamp-realms-demo/session-guides/SESSION-04-instruction.md

   - **Real-time feedback** - Shows mouse position as you move
   - **Precise placement** - Find exact coordinates for zone labels
   - **Visual testing** - See immediately where elements will appear
-- **Professional Usage:** "Game developers and UI designers use coordinate systems for precise layouts"
+- **Real-World Usage:** "Game developers and UI designers use coordinate systems for precise layouts"
 - **Student Workflow:**
   1. Move mouse around game map
   2. Note coordinates for good label positions